esturcke/hcc-613-blog/content/project/invisionapp.md

 could only be made up of a single image and so there was much less reuse.
 I ended up using Keynote to create all the screens and then exporting to JPEGs in order to import into Invisionapp.
 Linking slides was very nice, however, and on par with Keynote.
-I think we were spoiled starting Keynote which turned out to be surprisingly capable for use as a prototyping tool.
+I think we were spoiled starting with Keynote which turned out to be surprisingly capable for use as a prototyping tool.

 ## Where I Would Use It

-In short, I don't think I would use it as a prototyping tool.
+In short, I don't think I would use Invisionapp as a prototyping tool.
 Perhaps the main benefit is not in creating prototypes, however, but sharing and commenting on prototypes.
-I didn't get to make use of any of these features, but there look to be tools to move prototypes between acceptance stages and collect feedback.
+I didn't get to make use of any of these features, but there looks to be tools to move prototypes between acceptance stages and collect feedback.
 Also, one classmate mentioned the ability to see prototypes on smart swatches.
 This could be useful, but I suspect this could be useful when prototyping touch interfaces, but not for the prototype I'm working on.